morganross/FilePromptForge/README.md

-openai api nativly supports combining promopts into one can it do it mathamaticly or programaticly??  can it do it using variables? dics? a file name insted of its content" probably yes, lets use as much native functions as it has, be aware of its abilites as well as syntax arguements are for people to use otherwise it uses defaults or files
+openai api nativly supports combining promopts into one can it do it mathamaticly or programaticly??  can it do it using variables? dics? a file name insted of its content" probably yes, lets use as much native functions as it has, be aware of its abilites as well as syntax
+######### NO it may not combine files, but it does allow for multiple, becuase chatgpt api allows for uploading context beofre a promopt. is that just adding both to one promot, what is the difference?
+arguements are for people to use otherwise it uses defaults or files